-GSFB administrative offices are located on the second floor of a warehouse building.
-The noise level in the work environment is usually low to moderate.
-The position may have to manage a number of projects at one time, and may be interrupted frequently to meet the needs and requests of donors, clients, and vendors.
+SSFB administrative offices are located on the second floor of a warehouse building.
+The noise level in the work nvironment is usually low to moderate.
+The position may have to manage several projects at one time, and may be nterrupted frequently to meet the needs and requests of donors, clients, and vendors.
 Environment may be busy and incumbent will need excellent organizational and time and stress management skills to complete the required tasks.
 GSFB provides a tobacco-free work environment.